input-output-hk/mithril/docs/website/root/mithril/threat-model.md

 #### Mithril signing keys

-SPOs register their Mithril keys every epoch to be able to sign snapshots.
-An attacker could impersonate the SPO and sign invalid snapshots if they got hold of those keys.
+SPOs generate their Mithril signing keys every epoch to be able to sign snapshots.
+An attacker could impersonate the SPO and sign invalid snapshots if they got hold of those signing keys.
 Signing keys are currently stored temporarily on-disk as they are used `2` epochs after their creation and deleted `2` epochs after they have been used.
 Their storage is not currently encrypted (Should probably be?)

-* **confidentiality**: Yes
+* **confidentiality**: Yes (access to a signer's key will allow an attacker to impersonate a signer for the duration of the epoch)
 * **integrity**: Yes (invalid key is useless obviously)
 * **availability**: Yes (Signer needs Key at every signing round, unavailability will lead to inability to sign)

-#### Mithril signing keys registration
+#### Mithril signer registration

-Mithril signer needs to register new key every epoch with aggregator (and ultimately other signers)
+Mithril signer needs to register new verification key every epoch with aggregator (and ultimately other signers).

-* **confidentiality**: Yes (access to a signer's key will allow an attacker to impersonate a signer for the duration of the epoch)
+* **confidentiality**: No (only verification keys and proofs of possession, which are both public, are used in the signer registration)
-* **integrity**: Yes (partial? key registration process is transient and limited in time)
+* **integrity**: Yes (partial? key registration process is transient and limited in time, but must be complete for a specific epoch)
 * **availability**: Yes (need access to aggregator to register key)

 #### Mithril signatures diffusion